 Founder & CEO: Tony Tomae

 This company sells 'no contract' cell phone services and claims to offer people a worthwhile solution in this space.
 They also say they offer the perfect business opportunity for those wanting to sell their services.
 It's not a scam, but I'm not convinced it's the best biz op going either.

-The company was previously known as ‘LightYear Wireless’ and was founded in 2013 as a network marketing (mlm) company specialising in cell phones.
-They have a file in the BBB but are not accredited and they operate in the United States.
+The company is quiet about who owns it and who their 'founding company' is, however it appears it was previously known as 'LightYear Wireless' and was founded in 2013.
+In any case, this is a network marketing (mlm) company specialising in cell phones in the United States.

 The core service is a no contract cell phone service that allows you to bring your own phone or buy one of theirs.
 After taking a look at their website I am not convinced to buy one of their phones at all.
 They are all either old or alternative brands and the selection is pretty minimal, there's 12 phones in total.

 Personally, I think most people would be bringing their own phone into this.

 In my experience a lot of people prefer to just pay the monthly contract amount and have the phone included.
 A while ago I did a comparison between buying my own phone outright with a pre paid/ no contract option and the savings were minimal (if anything) to being on a competitive monthly plan with a phone being included.